End-to-End Examples#

 >>> session.headers = {'X-Auth-Token': SAPI_TOKEN, 'Content-type': 'application/json'}

-Retrieve Leap Solvers Available for the Token#
+Retrieve Solvers Available for the Token#

 Send a GET request method to the /solvers/remote resource.
 The optional filter parameter, used to reduce the quantity of retrieved information, can be omitted.